tracy-git123/tracy-git123.github.io/projects/edaproject.md

        'EXT2', '71', '70', '72', '925', '624', '914', '220', '81', '83'],
       dtype=object)
 ```
-- As shown by output above, I found that the Ward number column is filled with poorly formatted data, inconsistent data types and string values where only integers are expected.
-The quality of the data would not good enough to use in analysis so I removed this column.

 ## 5. Next I did an investigation of the applicant Age values by printing out the summary statstics for the column: